moorepants/eme150a/content/pages/project-one.rst

    kickoff group sketching activity to get everyone started.
 Friday Septmeber 30
-   Each student will bring their notebook to class with at least 30 different bicycle rack designs.
+   Each student will bring their notebook to class with at least 30 different bicycle rack designs or design aspects.
 Keep in mind that each item can be an aspect of a full bicycle rack design. **Number your designs.** The instructors will take a grade for your notebook in class.
 Friday October 7
-   Continue to collect designs, but during the previous week you should choose 5 designs or design aspects that are you favorite and flesh out the details of the designs in your notebook with more notes, calculations, sketches, etc. During class you will present your top two designs to your group in a "lighting explanation", i.e. 2 minutes per design with 2 minutes group feedback per design.
-We will check for the five detailed designs in class.
-   **Number your designs.**
+   Continue to collect design aspects, but during the previous week you should choose 5 designs or design aspects that are you favorite and flesh out the details of the designs in your notebook with more notes, calculations, sketches, etc. During class you will present your top two design aspects to your group in a "lighting explanation", i.e. 2 minutes per design with 2 minutes group feedback per design.
+We will check for the five detailed designs in class. **Number your designs.**
 Friday October 14
    During the previous week you should choose your top design to detail in your report.
 First drafts will be due at the beginning of class.
-To "turn in" the draft you need to share it via Google drive with both instructors and your group members.
+To "turn in" the draft you need to share it via Google Drive with both instructors and your group members.
 The draft must be shared before the beginning of class on Friday.
 We will give an introduction to peer review process during class and do peer review in class.